esti31r/devops-project-hit/Project/README.md

 WHAT TO DO?
-1. Clone the repository to your local machine
+1. Clone the repository to your local environment
 2. Navigate to the play-with-docker directory
 3. Build and start the services by running docker-compose up --build